No cohomologically trivial non-trivial automorphism of generalized Kummer manifolds: Abstract

 \section{Abstract}

-We prove that the natural representaion, on the total Betti cohomolgy group, of the automorphism group of a hyperk\"ahler manifold deformation equivalent to a generalized Kummer manifold is faithful.
-This is a sort of generalization of an earlier work of Beauville and a recent work of Boiss\'ere, Nieper-Wisskirchan and Sarti, concerning the representation on the second cohomology group.
+For a hyperk\"ahler manifold deformation equivalent to a generalized Kummer manifold, we prove that the action of the automorphism group on the total Betti cohomolgy group is faithful.
+This is a sort of generalization of a work of Beauville and a more recent work of Boissi\`ere, Nieper-Wisskirchen and Sarti, concerning the action of the automorphism group of a generalized Kummer manifold on the second cohomology group.